yzygit1230/SF-DINO/readme.md

 **Figure 2.
 MM diagnosis performance of SF-DINO. (a) t-SNE plot. (b) Confusion matrix. (c) PR curves. (d) ROC curves. (e) Grad-CAM visualization.
 Best viewed in color.**

-### Dataset Access
-Due to patient privacy protections, access to the **MM diagnosis dataset** can be requested by contacting the corresponding author with a reasonable research justification.

 ### Dataset Preparation
 Put the dataset as follows:
 ```text